Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games – by channel and free-to-air - TheNewsTrace

 Premier League 2019/20 fixtures

 The Premier League confirmed the remaining games and kick-off instances for the primary six rounds of matches.
-We’ve marked up the matches which can be free-to-air.
+We’ve marked up the matches which are free-to-air.

 Saturday 4th July

-Leicester v Crystal Palace (3pm) Sky Sports activities/Choose TV FREE TO AIR
+Leicester v Crystal Palace (3pm) Sky Sports activities Premier League/Foremost Occasion/Decide TV FREE TO AIR

 Sunday fifth July

-Burnley v Sheffield United (12pm) Sky Sports activities/Choose TV FREE TO AIR
+Burnley v Sheffield United (12pm) Sky Sports activities Premier League/Foremost Occasion/Decide TV FREE TO AIR

 Monday sixth July